 Having multiple streams of income allows me to choose just a couple to use for regular expenses and funnel all the others to various financial goals.
 I decided to use a couple of my larger sources of income and automatically have them deposited in my savings.

 If you don’t have multiple income streams it doesn’t mean you can’t use this method.
 In fact, automating your saving is one of the smartest things you can do.
 It completely removes the need for willpower.

 If you’re saving for a large purchase break down your goal and then have the money automatically deducted from your paycheck or checking accounting each month or week.
-A great free tool to help automate your savings is Digit.
+A great free tool to help automate your savings is Qaptial.
 Check it out and read our Qapital review here.